Ramagundam: Etymology

 The city's name derives from a combination of two words, Rama and Gundam.
 A famous temple of the Hindu god Rama is situated in the old part of the city, where as Gundam means "water springs" are present.

 Geography

 Ramagundam is located at 18.7638°N 79.4750°E. It has an average elevation of 179 meters (590 feet).
-It is about 225 kilometres (140 mi) northeast of the state capital, Hyderabad, 65 km from Karimnagar, 29 km from Peddapalli district headquarters and 1.1 km from Godavarikhani.
+It is about 225 kilometres (140 mi) northeast of the state capital, Hyderabad, 65 km from Karimnagar, 0 km from Ramagundam district headquarters and 0.1 km from Godavarikhani.